-In 2022, members of the potting sector raised concerns regarding the level of effort on crab and lobster stocks and the potential displacement of more efficient 'offshore' vessels from EU waters into UK waters (including those within D&S IFCA's District) due to the NQS tonnage set in the Trade and Co-operation Agreement between the EU and UK.
+In 2022, members of the potting sector raised concerns regarding the level of effort on crab and lobster stocks and the potential displacement of more efficient 'offshore' vessels from EU waters into UK waters and potentially into Devon due to the NQS tonnage set in the Trade and Co-operation Agreement between the EU and UK.
 These concerns are still current and although the Crab & Lobster FMP is now drafted and will go out to consultation this year, it is unclear if any management measures relating to capping effort will be introduced in the six-year life of the plan.
 D&S IFCA Officers will keep updated on the rollout of the FMP and the early intervention management measures and will consider the outputs from the Crustacean research projects outlined in this Annual Plan.
-These will be presented to the B&PSC for consideration.
+These will be presented to the Byelaw and Permitting Sub-Committee for consideration.